gperonato/GHCitySim/README.md

 Copyright (c) 2016-2018, Ecole polytechnique fédérale de Lausanne (EPFL)
 Laboratory of Integrated Performance in Design (LIPID)

-Further development conducted at Uppsala University, Sweden Division of Construction Engineering, 2019
+Further development conducted at Uppsala University, Sweden
+Division of Construction Engineering, 2019
-Developer: Giuseppe Peronato, giuseppe.peronato@angrom.uu.se
+Developer: Giuseppe Peronato, giuseppe.peronato[at]angstrom.uu.se

 GHCitySim is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.